Greeks in Israel

-For millennia, the Greeks in Israel have been prominently present in the land.
+For millennia, the Greeks in Israel (also known as Rūm) have been prominently present in the Land of Israel.
 Greek expatriates comprise most of the leadership of the Eastern Greek Orthodox Church in Israel and the Palestinian Territories, in an arrangement that long predates the modern State of Israel.

 History

 Classic period

 In the late 330s BCE, Alexander the Great invaded the Middle East (including the area which is now Israel), during his campaigns against the Achaemenid Empire.
 The landscape during this period was markedly changed by extensive growth and development that included urban planning and the establishment of well-built fortified cities.
 Hellenistic pottery, trade and commerce flourished, particularly in the most Hellenized areas, such as Ashkelon, Jaffa, Jerusalem, Gaza, and ancient Nablus (Tell Balatah).

 When the Hasmonean Kingdom was absorbed into the Roman Empire, the area remained under the influence of the Greek language and culture.
 Especially during the Byzantine period, Palaestina reached its greatest prosperity in antiquity.
 Urbanization increased, large new areas were put under cultivation, monasteries proliferated and synagogues were restored.
 The cities of Palaestina Prima and Teria, such as Caesarea Maritima, Jerusalem, Scythopolis, Neapolis, and Gaza reached their peak population, and the population west of the Jordan may have reached as many as one million.